awanga123/modus_private_company_valuation_tool/README.md

 Response includes a `request_id`, valuation summary, peer analysis, multiple analysis, adjustments, a human-readable audit summary, and metadata.
 Retrieve the full stored audit with `GET /valuations/{request_id}`.

+All a successful valuation call needs is the target company, the revenue, and a sector. the other fields can be all left blank and default values will be chosen.
 ---

 ## 4. Run the MCP Server